 The World’s Most Expensive Mobile Phones

 We all know that top of the line mobiles these days can cost a pretty penny.
-With a brand new Samsung Galaxy note 4 costing you close to £650, and the 128 GB version of the iPhone 6 Plus going for well over £700, you could be spending a small fortune on a new smart phone.
+With a brand new Samsung Galaxy S10 Plus or Huawei P30 Pro costing you over £900, and the latest iPhone XS Max going for well over £1000, you could be spending a small fortune on a new smartphone.
 But believe it or not, these aren't the most expensive mobiles that you can get your hands on.
 If you've got millions (yes, we said millions) to spend on a new gadget, then you should check out some of the models below.
 These are by far the most expensive mobile phones in the world!

 The Stuart Hughes Black Diamond iPhone 5